 By the end of February, Egypt floated a stake of Eastern Company on EGX, and the public and private offerings on the course were completed Wednesday, March 6, with a total value of LE 1.72 billion.

 In 2018, Egypt delayed listing shares of state-owned companies on the Egyptian Exchange, such as the 4.5 percent stake of Eastern Company slated for October.
 The government attributed the delay to volatility in the global market, noting that if the shares had been floated, they would have failed to be covered at proper valuation.

 In 2016, Egypt announced the launch of the government’s IPO program offering shares over three to five years in several state-owned companies in fields such as petroleum, services, chemicals and real estate.

-The IPO program targets to offer 15-30 percent of stakes of some state-owned companies on the stock exchange (EGX) to increase the funding to Egyptian companies and maximize the benefit from state assets.
-It will also serve as a main tool to attract local and foreign capital flows to Egypt.
+As part of the economic reform program, the government targets offering 15-30 percent of stakes in state-owned companies on the stock exchange (EGX) to increase funding to Egyptian companies, maximize the benefit from state assets, and attract local and foreign capital flows to Egypt.

 “The most important thing after reducing interest rates is to organize the private sector in the form of institutional entities and enable the sector’s institutions to manage their affairs,” Tawfik stated.

 The minister stated that the regulation of the private sector's work will serve small and medium enterprises.
 He also stressed that the interest rate in Egypt is still high, or rather the highest in the world.

 Furthermore, the minister explained that reducing interest rates is not the only catalyst to attracting and increasing the volume of investments in Egypt, and there is still the ability to further reduce interest rates.